caoyxuan/caoyxuan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello, I am a third-year master student of Computer Science and Technology at Zhejiang University advised by [Prof. Yang Yang](http://yangy.org/) and [Prof. Jiarong Xu (Fudan University)](https://galina0217.github.io/).
-I also work closely with [Prof. Carl Yang (Emory University)](https://www.cs.emory.edu/~jyang71/).
+Hello, I am a third-year master student of Computer Science and Technology at Zhejiang University advised by [Prof. Yang Yang](http://yangy.org/) and [Prof. Jiarong Xu](https://galina0217.github.io/).
+I also work closely with [Prof. Carl Yang](https://www.cs.emory.edu/~jyang71/).
 I am an incoming Ph.D. student in Computer Science at HKUST, where I will work with [Prof. Junxian He](https://jxhe.github.io/).
 Before that, I received the bachelor degree in Computer Science in Zhejiang University in 2022.

-My research interest lies in understanding
+My research interest lies in understanding the knowledge boundary of LLM

-My previous research focus on data-centric machine learning on  and graph foundation models,
+My previous research focus on data-centric machine learning and graph foundation models, I am interested in understanding the correlation of